Val Venis: Personal life

 Morley speaks social Spanish, which he learned during the time he spent in Mexican lucha libre promotions.
 His sister, Alannah Morley, was married to Adam "Edge" Copeland between 2001 and 2004, after she had been in a relationship with Copeland since 1998.

-Morley is an advocate for the legalisation of cannabis, and now works as a budtender at "Health for Life" marijuana dispensary in Mesa, Arizona.
+Morley is an advocate for the legalisation of cannabis, and as of 2015 he worked as a budtender at "Health for Life" marijuana dispensary in Mesa, Arizona.

 Controversy

 In February 2020, Morley came under fire from many wrestlers and wrestling fans after making several comments criticizing All Elite Wrestling (AEW)'s decision to put their women's championship on a transgender wrestler, Nyla Rose.
 Morley commented on his Twitter and Facebook profiles, arguing that Rose was a biological male and saying only a "real woman" should be holding a women's championship.
 Several professional wrestlers in many promotions immediately came to Rose's defense, most notably Cody and Dustin Rhodes, and criticized Morley's views.
 In February 2024, Morley received similar backlash for an edited image of a selfie involving Cody Rhodes and a transgender flag that a trans fan brought to a WWE live event, saying that the trans fan "needs the power of Jesus to affirm their salvation instead of affirming a mental disorder."

 Morley has been known to express libertarian political beliefs and to be a believer in QAnon conspiracy theories.
 On his YouTube channel, "Top Shelf Anarchy," he advocates for anarchy and claims that "the government" is a "criminal organization."
 His channel features several videos of Morley attempting to film in facilities that prohibit video recording, and the resulting confrontations with security and law enforcement officers, a practice described by practitioners as "First Amendment audits".
-Morley has on multiple occasions posted COVID-19 vaccine misinformation on his social media pages, most notably following the death of wrestler Bray Wyatt after a heart attack exacerbated by COVID.
+Morley has on multiple occasions posted COVID-19 vaccine misinformation on his social media pages, most notably following the death of wrestler Bray Wyatt after a heart attack exacerbated by COVID-19.
 In January 2021, Morley was temporarily banned from Twitter for violating their child sexual exploitation policy after posting a photo which he claimed showed Hunter Biden having sex with Malia Obama.

 Championships and accomplishments

-Val Venis (as "Sean Morley") as World Tag Team Champion in 2003.
+Val Venis (as "Chief Morley") as World Tag Team Champion in 2003.